Lifetimes

 - An instance of

-can't outlive a string
+Configurationcan't outlive a string

-. - The string can't be dropped
+that it refers to viadatabase_url. - The string can't be dropped

-while an instance ofConfiguration
+while an instance ofConfigurationstill refers to it.

 Lifetimes and Generics